NextCenturyCorporation/MCS/python_api/API.md

 If you cannot enter "STAND" pose because your path above you is obstructed.
 - "WRONG_POSE"\
 If you cannot enter "STAND" pose because you are not in "SQUAT" pose.

 ### RotateObject

-Rotate a held object.

-#### Parameters

-- objectId : string, optional\
-The "uuid" of the held object.
-Required unless the "objectDirection" properties are given.
-- objectDirectionX : float, optional\
-The X of the directional vector pointing to the target object based on your current viewport.
-Can be used in place of the "objectId" property.
-- objectDirectionY : float, optional\
-The Y of the directional vector pointing to the target object based on your current viewport.
-Can be used in place of the "objectId" property.
-- objectDirectionZ : float, optional\
-The Z of the directional vector pointing to the target object based on your current viewport.
-Can be used in place of the "objectId" property.
-- rotationX : float\
-Rotation degrees around the X axis.
-- rotationY : float\
-Rotation degrees around the Y axis.
-- rotationZ : float\
-Rotation degrees around the Z axis.

-#### Returns

-- "SUCCESSFUL"
-- "SUCCESSFUL_WITH_INVALID_PARAMETERS"\
-If the X, Y, or Z is not between [-360, 360], 0 will be used in place of each invalid parameter.
-- "NOT_HELD"\
-If you cannot drop the object because you are not holding it.
-- "NOT_INTERACTABLE"\
-If the object corresponding to the "objectDirection" vector is not an interactable object.
-- "NOT_OBJECT"\
-If the object corresponding to the "objectId" (or object corresponding to the "objectDirection" vector) is not a real object.

-### RotateObject